artikcloud/sample-android-FlicProxy/README.md

  1. Clone this sample repository.
  2. Under the root of the source, clone [Flic Android SDK repository](https://github.com/50ButtonsEach/fliclib-android).
 This will create directory "fliclib-android" under the root.
  2. In Android Studio, import the sample app Android project.
   3. Update Config.java file.
-In this file, replace the placeholders with your own client ID from ARTIK Cloud and the credentials from Flic.
+Replace the placeholders (starting with "YOUR_*****") with your own client ID from ARTIK Cloud and your own credentials from Flic.
 You should have obtained them in the previous setup steps.

 Now build the project, which will download the ARTIK Cloud SDK JAR from [Maven Central Repository](http://search.maven.org/).
 Deploy the APK to an Android phone.